What Do I Do If I Am Served with Divorce Paperwork?

-- you and your spouse are in agreement that there are not issues AND
+- you and your spouse agree that there are no issues AND

 - you and your spouse cooperate on everything

-The process can take longer often times a year or more if:
+The process can take longer, often a year or more, if:

-- You and your spouse have complex issues AND / OR
+- You and your spouse have complex issues and

 - You and your spouse cannot work out an agreement

-The reality is that if you do have complex issues that need to be addressed, it does extend the time.
-So, for instance, if you have business valuations that need to be addressed or custody that is in dispute for your children as far as parenting time and visitation and such, experts need to be employed, then certainly that expands the overall lifetime of a case, and it could, in fact, exceed a year.
+The reality is that if you have complex issues that need to be addressed, it extends the time.
+So, for instance, if you have business valuations that need to be addressed or custody that is in dispute for your children as far as parenting time and visitation and such, experts need to be employed, then certainly that expands the overall lifetime of a case.
+It could exceed a year.